TechCatOther/CDDA-BN-Subway-Factions-Mod/README.md

 -14 new professions with 3 new spawn locations.

-Made on the 66cdb2f version of Bright Nights.
+## Warning

-A word of warning, CDDA has some issues spawning subway locations in a way that are connected to one another, or are accessible to the user.
+CDDA has some issues spawning subway locations in a way that are connected to one another, or are accessible to the user.
 If you use a subway spawn start, please try generating a world if generation fails on the first try.